bossdrums/university2027/README.md

 # 🎓 Primary Education QTS Finder

-A mobile-first, single-file web app to help prospective students explore **BA (Hons) Primary Education with QTS** courses at UK universities for the **September 2027 intake**.
+A mobile-first, single-file web app to help prospective students explore **Primary Education with QTS** courses at UK universities for the **September 2027 intake**.

 No frameworks.
 No build tools.
 No API keys.
 Just open the HTML file in any browser.